johanneskastl/keepalived_vagrant_libvirt_ansible/README.md

 Please beware, changing the operating system might break the ansible provisioning which was only tested with openSUSE Leap 15.3 and SLES15 SP3.

+## Scenarios

+There are two example scenarios that this Vagrant setup can ...ahem... set up for you:

+- two nodes with webservers, where keepalived manages 1 virtual IP (with keepalived1 being the MASTER)
+- two nodes with webservers, where keepalived manages 2 virtual IPs (where each node is MASTER for one IP and BACKUP for the other

+By default, the setup creates the second scenario by using the playbook `playbook-vagrant-keepalived.yml`.
+If you want to use the scenario with only one virtual IP, you can either

+- manually run `ansible-playbook playbook-vagrant-keepalived-one_virtual_IP.yml` after `vagrant up` or
+- change the `import_playbook` line in `playbook-vagrant.yml` to use the playbook `playbook-vagrant-keepalived-one_virtual_IP.yml`.
+Instructions on how to do that are included as comments in the `playbook-vagrant.yml` playbook.

 ## Vagrant

 ### Vagrant using openSUSE Leap 15.3